 The library offers a quarterly rotation of core technology classes.
-These are one hour topic based classes that utilize Microsoft Office products including: Word, Excel, PowerPoint and Publisher.
+These are one hour topic based classes that utilize Microsoft Office products including: Word, Excel, and PowerPoint.

 Excel Basics and Formatting: Learn to navigate Microsoft Excel features, enter data and format your spreadsheet.

 Excel Formulas and Functions: Learn how to use the formula and function features including AVERAGE, SUM and MAX.

 Excel Charts and Graphs: Learn how to create various charts and graphs, including pie charts, bar graphs and scatter charts.

 Excel Pivot Tables and VLOOKUP: Learn how to use the Pivot Table and VLOOKUP features to more easily find and analyze information in Excel workbooks.

 In addition to core technology classes, the library offers a variety of one hour classes on other tech-related topics.
 Topics include Google Suite, Prezi, Evite, Google Maps, Facebook and more.
 These classes are offered at various intervals depending on instructor availability.

 Visit the Events Calendar to discover and register for our Tech Classes